Lab18bke/Discord-Temporary-Mail/README.md

 # Discord-Temporary-Mail
-A Discord Bot to setup your own Temporary Mail site, inside of Discord.
+## A Discord Bot to setup your own Temporary Mail site, inside of Discord.

+First:
+1. Setup **config.json** - fill it with the Information.
+(Note: Domain is the @____ )
+2. Add the Bot to your server with Permissions: application.commands
+3. Run the **bot.py** file
+4. You should also see more .json files (these store information persistently).

+Bot Information:
+2 Commands: /temporarymail - makes an Alias for a Person and DMs the User that and its upcoming EMails.
+Aliases expire after 1 Day.
+/summary - Statistics of the last 24 Hours, only usable by the Admin specified in config.json

+The Bot also utilises IMAP IDLE for speed.